bcaligari/k8s-kubeadm-lab/README.md

 # 6 node kubernetes cluster

-These are scripts I put together to stand up a small k8s lab cluster the `kubadm` way.
-This repository is my backup.
-Those scripts were not written for public consumption and are specific to my lab environment.
+Half baked automation to stand up a small k8s lab cluster the `kubadm` way.
+These scripts were written to meet my specific needs within my home lab environment and not intended for public consumption.

 ## Target